AVSystem/Anjay/doc/sphinx/source/AdvancedTopics/AT-CertificateUsage.rst

     **leaf** to that **anchor** using the certificates received in the handshake.

     - The **local trust store is not required** and is **ignored** for the accept/reject decision when a DANE anchor is present.
     - The "Server Public Key" **must be a CA/root**.
-A leaf value is invalid for usage 2.
+Using a leaf certificate is invalid for certificate usage set to 2.

     .. note::